The Birth of Modern Day Criminal Profiling

 Profiling, or criminal investigative analysis, as it is called by the FBI, involves the investigation of a crime with the hope of identifying the responsible party, based on crime scene analysis, investigative psychology and behavioral science.
 It has a fascinating history and evolution.

-In 1974, the FBI formed a Behavioral Science Unit (BSU) in Quantico, Virginia, to investigate serial rape and homicide cases.
+In 1972, the FBI formed a Behavioral Science Unit (BSU) in Quantico, Virginia, to investigate serial rape and homicide cases.
 Two supervisory agents within the FBI, John Douglas and the late Robert Ressler, set out on a mission to interview incarcerated serial predators to obtain information about their motives, planning and preparation, details of the crimes, and the disposal of evidence, including the bodies of victims.
+Their fictionalized exploits are depicted in the Netflix series Mindhunter.

 Their goal was to compile a centralized database in which the motives of serial offenders were matched with crime scene information.
 Between 1976 and 1979, Douglas, Ressler and several colleagues interviewed a total of thirty-six serial predators and collected massive amounts of data.